 Other treatments options include:

-- Medication: Various medications can be recommended or prescribed such as aspirin, statins, beta-blockers or nitrates.
+- Medication: Various medications can be recommended or prescribed such as aspirin, statins, beta-blockers, calcium channel blockers, or nitrates.

 - Angioplasty and vascular stenting: This procedure, which uses balloons and/or stents, is performed to open the blockage in the coronary arteries and improve blood flow to the heart.